 Watercolor is the most translucent of all the mediums discussed here as it is comprised of pigment suspended in a water-based binder that is then activated with water.
 The more water incorporated into the paint, the lighter and more transparent the color; when less water is incorporated, the results are more opaque.
 Watercolor paints are traditionally applied to paper, providing additional luminosity where portions of the paper remain visible through the pigment.
 Gouache is similar to watercolor but denser, more opaque and looks more flat and matte once dry.

 Careful timing and working quickly are essential in watercolor painting because it dries so quickly.
-Also, because it is so transparent, one must work from light to dark and avoid overlapping so as to not muddy the colors.
-Gouache, because it is more opaque, is more forgiving in this regard.
+Also, because it is so transparent, one must work from light to dark and avoid overlapping to not muddy the colors.
+Because it is more opaque, Gouache is more forgiving in this regard.
 Once mastered, watercolor is a wonderfully versatile medium suitable for creating both large, spontaneous washes of color and more controlled, detailed work.

 Although it is a young medium, acrylic paint has quickly risen to popularity among fine artists.
 As a synthetic, water-based material, it was developed initially for industrial use by German chemist Dr. Otto Rohm, and it was not produced commercially for fine artists until the 1940s.
 It was not until mid-century Pop artists and Abstract Expressionists began to experiment with the medium that it gained recognition and legitimacy, demonstrating its ability to provide a range of effects on canvas.
 Acrylic paint mediums steadily became the favored medium for more and more contemporary artists.